Anterior cruciate ligament injury: Nonsurgical

 Nonsurgical treatment for ACL rupture involves progressive, structured rehabilitation that aims to restore muscle strength, dynamic knee control and psychological confidence.
-A living systematic review with meta-analysis, updated in 2022, showed on the basis of three randomised controlled trials that primary rehabilitation with optional surgical reconstruction produces outcomes similar to early surgical reconstruction.
+A living systematic review with meta-analysis, updated in 2022, showed on the basis of three randomized controlled trials that primary rehabilitation with optional surgical reconstruction produces outcomes similar to early surgical reconstruction.
 In some cases the ACL may heal without surgery during the rehabilitation process—the torn pieces re-unite to form a functional ligament.

+While modalities such as low-level laser therapy may help reduce pain following an ACL injury, evidence suggests they should not be used as a primary treatment.
+Functional recovery is best achieved through structured rehabilitation programs, with adjunct therapies like laser treatment used primarily for pain management.

 The purpose of exercise treatment is to restore the normal functioning of the muscular and balance system around the knee.
 Research has demonstrated that by training the muscles around the knee appropriately through exercise treatment, the body can 'learn' to control the knee again, and despite extra movement inside the knee, the knee can feel strong and able to withstand force.
+Evidence suggests that not all ACL injuries require surgery, as some patients can have good outcomes with structured, progressive physical therapy.
+Conservative management may also include patient education on avoiding instability and the use of hinged knee braces to support knee function during rehabilitation.

 Typically, this approach involves visiting a physical therapist or sports medicine professional soon after injury to oversee an intensive, structured program of exercises.
 Other treatments may be used initially, such as hands-on therapies in order to reduce pain.
 The physiotherapist will act as a coach through rehabilitation, usually by setting goals for recovery and giving feedback on progress.

 Non-surgical recovery typically takes three to six months, and depends on the extent of the original injury, pre-existing fitness and commitment to the rehabilitation and sporting goals.
 Some patients may not be satisfied with the outcome of non-surgical management, and opt for surgery later.